reuladair/tika_demo/README.md

 # tika_demo

-An example of using the tika-python api to convert assorted document types to text for NLP processing
+An example of using the tika-python api to convert strings, files, directories (full of files) to text for NLP processing.